d3x41/documentation-dev/md/tools/packages.md

 ### python3-getdevinfo
 Repackaged to make it compatible with Kaisen Linux, is a dependency on ddrescue-gui.

+### btrbk
+Repackaged to fix bugs with conffiles, fix path binary on systemd service and update btrbk binary

+### sslyze
+SSL/TLS scanner

+### tls-parser
+Packaged because is a dependancy of sslyze

+### nassl
+Packaged because is a dependancy of sslyze

+### i3-gaps
+i3 fork with more features

+### ddrescue
+Data recovery and data protection tool

+### apt-btrfs-snapshot
+Tool to take snapshot when APT used

+### qbittorrent
+Rebuilt to update qbittorrent version

+### libtorrent-rasterbar
+Rebuilt to update libtorrent-rasterbar because qbittorrent compilation necessary use this version

 ## Source of packages
 All the sources of the packages can be found here: